 As is often the case in a small city, Henriette doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Henriette is quite a bit lower than the national average among all cities of 21.84%: just 11.11% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Henriette with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.67% of adults in Henriette have a bachelor's degree or advanced degree.

 Henriette is a somewhat ethnically-diverse city.
 The people who call Henriette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henriette residents report their race to be White.
-Henriette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.00% of the city’s residents.
-Important ancestries of people in Henriette include German, French, Norwegian, Irish, and Swedish.
+Important ancestries of people in Henriette include German, Irish, French, English, and Norwegian.

 The most common language spoken in Henriette is English.
 Other important languages spoken here include Polish and Italian.